Our goal at QA.tech is clear – we want to push the boundaries of what’s possible with AI in software testing.

 How AI is Changing How Developers Work

 As AI becomes a bigger part of the development process, it’s shifting how developers approach their work.
-Tools like GitHub Copilot, which suggests code as you write, are already reducing the manual workload for repetitive coding tasks, although they do not replace deeper architectural and problem-solving skills.
+Tools like GitHub Copilot suggest code as you write.
+And they are already reducing the manual workload for repetitive coding tasks, although they do not replace deeper architectural and problem-solving skills.
 AI agents are doing the same for testing.
 According to Vilhelm, this is just the beginning.

 “AI is taking over more of the grunt work, letting developers focus on more strategic tasks,” Vilhelm explained.
 “Developers want to focus on building, not testing.
 AI is here to take over the repetitive, tedious tasks that bog them down.”